Green Bean Tomato Feta Salad

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Green Bean Tomato Feta Salad is a perfect side dish or lunch salad for any phase of the original South Beach Diet, or any type of low-carb or Keto eating plan.
+Green Bean Tomato Feta Salad is a perfect side dish or lunch salad for any low-carb or Keto diet plan, or for any phase of the original South Beach Diet.

 Find More Recipes Like This One: